Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 Migrate the data
 ----------------

-..
-TODO - Check

-During the upgrade of the custom modules, you might have to use :ref:`upgrade/migration-scripts` to reflect changes from the source code to their corresponding data.
+During the upgrade of the custom modules, you might have to use migration scripts to reflect changes from the source code to their corresponding data.

 - Any technical data that was renamed during the upgrade of the custom code (models, fields, external identifiers) should be renamed using migration scripts to avoid data loss during the module upgrade.
-  ..
-TODO Example: rename_field, rename_model, rename_module, rename_xmlid
 - Data from standard models removed from the source code of the newer Odoo version and from the database during the standard upgrade process might need to be recovered from the old model table if it is stil present.

+.. todo:: Add example: rename_field, rename_model, rename_module, rename_xmlid
-  ..
-TODO Add example with subscription or account.invoice
+.. todo:: Add example: sale.subscription and/or account.invoice

 Migration scripts can also be used to:

 - Ease the processing time of an upgrade.
 For example, to store the value of computed stored fields on models with an excesive amount of records by using SQL queries.
 - Recompute fields in case the computation of their value has changed.
-  ..
-TODO Example: recompute_fields
 - Uninstall unwanted custom modules.
-  ..
-TODO Example: remove_module
 - Correct faulty data or wrong configurations.

+.. todo:: Add example: recompute_fields
+.. todo:: Add example: remove_module

 .. _upgrade_custom/upgraded_database/test_custom: